awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.CreateVPCDualStack.md

 1. Choose **VPC Dashboard**, choose **Security Groups**, and then choose **Create security group**\.

 1. On the **Create security group** page, set these values:
    + **Security group name:** **tutorial\-dual\-stack\-securitygroup**
    + **Description:** **Tutorial Dual\-Stack Security Group**
    + **VPC:** Choose the VPC that you created earlier, for example: **vpc\-*identifier* \(tutorial\-dual\-stack\-vpc\)**

 1. Add inbound rules to the security group\.

-   1. Determine the IP address to use to connect to instances in your VPC using Secure Shell \(SSH\)\.
+   1. Determine the IP address to use to connect to EC2 instances in your VPC using Secure Shell \(SSH\)\.

       To determine your public IP address, in a different browser window or tab use the service at [https://checkip\.amazonaws\.com](https://checkip.amazonaws.com)\.
-An example of an IPv4 IP address is `203.0.113.25/32`\.
-An example of an IPv6 IP address is `2001:DB8::/32`\.
+An example of an Internet Protocol version 4 \(IPv4\) address is `203.0.113.25/32`\.
+An example of an Internet Protocol version 6 \(IPv6\) address is `2001:DB8::/32`\.

       If you are connecting through an internet service provider \(ISP\) or from behind your firewall without a static IP address, find out the range of IP addresses used by client computers\.
 **Warning**
-If you use `0.0.0.0/0` for IPv4 or `::0` for IPv6, you enable all IP addresses to access your public instances using SSH\.
+If you use `0.0.0.0/0` for IPv4 or `::0` for IPv6, you make it possible for all IP addresses to access your public instances using SSH\.
 This approach is acceptable for a short time in a test environment, but it's unsafe for production environments\.
 In production, authorize only a specific IP address or range of addresses to access your instances\.

    1. In the **Inbound rules** section, choose **Add rule**\.